A topic from the subject of Organic Chemistry in Chemistry.

 Key Points:

-• Industrial organic chemistry is a highly specialized field that requires a deep understanding of organic chemistry, as well as engineering, economics, and safety principles.
+• Industrial organic chemistry is a highly specialized field demanding a comprehensive understanding of organic chemistry, along with principles of engineering, economics, and safety.

-• Industrial organic chemistry uses a variety of techniques to produce chemicals, including:
+• Industrial organic chemistry employs various techniques for chemical production, including:

 • Distillation